 Carleton’s Bachelor of Social Work (BSW) is a four-year Honours degree that places strong emphasis on the interactions between people and their environments.
-We look for innovative ways to assist people to engage in society and to achieve their own sense of meaning and accomplishment in a rapidly changing world.
-Our program is geared towards those who enjoy working with diverse populations and have strong interests in promoting social justice.
-The program will equip you with the knowledge and skills necessary for working sensitively with individuals, groups and communities, and for critically analyzing social policies and programs, and working towards a more equitable and just world.
+We look for innovative ways to join with people to bring about social change.
+Our program supports students who enjoy working with diverse populations and have strong interests in promoting social justice.
+The program will equip you with the knowledge and skills necessary for working sensitively and effectively with individuals, groups and communities, and for critically analyzing social policies and programs, and working towards a more equitable and just world.

-In second year, you will be introduced to the theoretical frameworks that underlie social work.
+In the next three years, you will be introduced to the theoretical frameworks that underlie social work.
 This includes combining theory and practice to become a social work practitioner.
 You will learn principles and theories for direct intervention with individuals, families, small groups, and communities.
 You will look at social work practice as shaped by race, gender and class inequalities.
 Among many other subject areas, you will learn about working with Indigenous populations, immigrants and refugees and you will be exposed to LGBTTQI issues.
-In addition, you will explore the history and theories of the welfare state and cover topics such as the nature of the labour market, the family, the voluntary sector and research methodologies.
+In addition, you will explore the history and theories of the welfare state and cover topics such as the nature of the labour market, changing family structures, the voluntary sector and research methodologies.

-In third year, you will study how the welfare state is administered and managed, learn about working in community and human service organizations, and have the opportunity to refine your analytic and interpersonal skills.
+You will study how the welfare state is administered and managed, learn about working in community and human service organizations, and have the opportunity to refine your analytic and interpersonal skills.
 There are two field practica, one in third and another in fourth year.
 Field placements provide opportunities to put theory into practice, and are offered in such settings as child protection services; community health or crisis centres; drop-in centres for homeless people; shelters for women; provincial, federal, and municipal government departments; immigration and settlement services; services for refugees; addictions counselling centres; hospitals; and a range of international and non-governmental organizations.